MiguelitoBFMV/mvs-tracker/README.md

 ### MAL Insights

-Status: **Available — anime stable; manga foundation and Chapter Signals operational**
+Status: **Available — functionally complete**

-MAL Insights is the anime and manga analytics module connected to MyAnimeList and enriched with AniList and explicit chapter-availability sources.
+MAL Insights is the Anime & Manga tracking and analytics module connected to MyAnimeList, enriched with AniList, and extended with explicit chapter-availability sources.

+MyAnimeList remains the canonical source for the personal library, status, progress, score, rewatch, and reread state.
+AniList is used for public discovery and enrichment such as airing data, Seasonal content, Search / Rescue candidates, and relation discovery.
+External manga providers supply chapter availability only; they never replace MAL as the source of personal reading progress.

 Current anime features include:

 - Anime library by MAL list status.
-- Watching and rewatching support.
+- Watching and Rewatching support.
 - Unified Episode Signals for Watching, Rewatching, and active manual rescues.
 - Progress, score, and status refresh for active Episode Signal entries.
 - AniList airing data, next-episode information, pending-episode calculations, and streaming links.
 - Seasonal anime discovery.
 - Add to Plan behavior that checks the real MAL list status before modifying an entry.
 - Franchise relation scanning.
-- Franchise Audit.
+- Franchise Audit focused on the audiovisual franchise graph.
 - Sequel Radar.
 - Broadcast Watchlist.
 - Search and manual rescue tools.
 - Persistent `ManualTrackedAnime` fallbacks for entries omitted by the MAL list API.
 - Command Logs for episode, score, and status changes.
 - AniList metadata enrichment.
+- AniList-backed relation discovery with Anime ↔ Anime and Anime → Manga / Light Novel / Novel links.
+- Local relation enrichment using `AnimeEntry` and `MangaEntry` progress, score, and personal status.
+- Relation navigation from Anime status archives.
 - Separate synchronization actions for MAL Library, Episode Signals, and Manual Rescues.
 - Optimized MAL Library synchronization with Created, Updated, and Unchanged classification.
 - Automatic MyAnimeList OAuth token renewal.